hyperledger-solang/solang/README.md

 ### On Fedora 30, you need:

-`sudo dnf install cargo llvm-static zlib-devel clang glibc-devel.i686`
+`sudo dnf install cargo llvm-static llvm-devel zlib-devel clang glibc-devel.i686`

 ### On Ubuntu 18.10, you need: